Wilenty/issrc/README.md

 # Public message to InnoSetup owners (only): @jordanrussell & @martijnlaan (messages from other users will be deleted, and their accounts will be banned, because I'd like to avoid any pointless discussions)

-@jordanrussell please show real example how to get single Component/Task name directly from this class of pascal:<br><br>
+https://github.com/jordanrussell please show real example how to get single Component/Task name directly from this class of pascal:<br><br>
 `TNewCheckListBox->Items`<br><br>
 for<br>
 ```